IceFox99/GameProgrammer/README.md

 # GameProgrammer
-*This repository contains PDFs of recommended books in a GitHub repo [A Study Path for Game Programmer](https://github.com/miloyip/game-programmer).*
+*This repository collects all PDFs of recommended books mentioned in a GitHub repo [A Study Path for Game Programmer](https://github.com/miloyip/game-programmer).
+And you can use this [Trello board template](https://trello.com/b/vO0eergA/game-programmer) of this repo to customize your learning path.*

 ## 1. Computer Science
 #### CS Foundation